QinHsiu/QinHsiu.github.io/_publications/2024-03-08-paper-title-number-3.md

 subsequences with the same target item may represent the same intention and proposes a coarse-grain intent contrastive learning to push these subsequences closer.
-Then, fine-grain intent contrastive learning is mentioned to capture the fine-grain intentions of subsequences in sequential behaviors.
+Then, fine-grain intent contrastive learning is mentioned to capture the fine-grain intentions of subsequences in sequential behaviors.
 Extensive experiments conducted on four real-world datasets demonstrate the superior performance of the proposed ICSRec1 model compared with baseline methods.